Rodeffs/BG3_Builds/builds.md

 * Feat order: Sharpshooter -> Ability Improvement +2 DEX -> Crossbow Expert -> Anything else
 * TIP: Get Bhaalist Armour in Act 3
 * TIP: Use two Hand Crossbows to maximize Sharpshooter
-* NOTE: The idea is to get close to an enemy and then shoot them with a crossbow.
-This will provide: bonus dmg from Sharpshooter, no disadvantage due to Crossbow Expert, Sneak Attack due to Swashbuckler and bonus from Bhaalist Armour.
+* EXPLANATION: Get close to an enemy and then shoot them with crossbows.
+This will provide: bonus damage from Sharpshooter, no disadvantage due to Crossbow Expert, Sneak Attack due to Swashbuckler and bonus from Bhaalist Armour.
 At level 12 with two Hand Crossbows +2, Bhaalist Armour bonus and 22 DEX you will deal 76~156 dmg per turn

 ## Circle of the Moon Druid 6 + Wildheart Barbarian 6, aka "Enraged Beast"